kazuho/draft-opik-quic-qmux/draft-opik-quic-qmux.md

 reliable-byte-stream counterparts as different versions of QMux, and to provide ways of negotiating the version to be used.

-QUIC starts each connection with a handshake that uses packets carrying an explicit version number.
+QUIC establishes connections using packets carrying an explicit version number.
 Using that field, Version-Independent Properties of QUIC {{?QUIC-INVARIANTS=RFC8999}} defines a version negotiation mechanism that involves a retry.
 Compatible Version Negotiation for QUIC
-{{?QUIC-CVN=RFC9368}} defines another negotiation mechanism for switching between compatible versions during the handshake without retrying.
+{{?QUIC-CVN=RFC9368}} defines another negotiation mechanism for switching between compatible versions during connection establishment without retrying.

-By contrast, QMux does not perform the connection handshake by itself; the connection is set up by the underlying substrate, and QMux exchanges only the Transport Parameters after the connection is established.
+By contrast, QMux does not establish connections by itself; the connections are set up by the underlying substrate, and QMux exchanges only the Transport Parameters after they are established.

 Due to these differences, the negotiation mechanisms used by QUIC and QMux will differ.